We love our American racing heritage and The Race of Gentlemen is a living breathing celebration of that history filled with action and fun for all!

 Engine: American made 4 cylinder and V8 flatheads up to 1953.

-Fuel: Gas only, NO ALCOHOL OR NITRO!
+Fuel: Gas only, (97 octane or less) NO ALCOHOL OR NITRO!

 Running gear: 1953 and older.
 No modern transmissions, disc brakes, alternators, etc.